tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 download.
 You will find three main types of content in RevOnline, stacks (programs), externals and code snippets.
 Externals are libraries that can extend the functionality of the xTalk language using a lower level language.
-A code snippet is a portion of script that you can paste into and incorporate into your own projects.
+A code snippet is a portion of xTalk script that you can paste into and incorporate into your own projects.

 The results of searching or browsing through the RevOnline content are